-Chingaza National Natural Park is located in the Cordillera Occidental of the Colombian Andes.
+Chingaza National Natural Park is in the Cordillera Occidental of the Colombian Andes.
 Situated within the Orinoco River basin, it contains numerous natural glacial lakes and is an important source of drinking water.

 Chingaza National Natural Park

 Chingaza National Natural Park is located in the Andean Natural Region of Colombia.
-It is situated in the Cordillera Occidental (eastern range) of the Colombian Andes; to the east of the Altiplano Cundiboyacense and northeast of Bogotá.
+It is situated in the Cordillera Occidental (eastern range) of the Colombian Andes, east of the Altiplano Cundiboyacense and northeast of Bogotá.
 Elevations range between 800 m (2,600 ft) to 4,020 m (13,190 ft) asl.

-The protected area covers approximately 76,600 ha (189,000 acres) and is situated almost exclusively within the Orinoco River basin.
-Approximately 1% of its area is situated in the Magdalena River basin.
+The protected area covers approximately 76,600 ha (189,000 acres) and is almost exclusively within the Orinoco River basin.
+About 1% of its area is situated in the Magdalena River basin.
 It extends over seven Cundinamarca and four Meta municipalities.

 Chingaza National Natural Park contains over 40 natural glacial lakes, the largest of which is Laguna Chingaza in the southwestern part of the park, at an altitude of 3,250 m (10,660 ft) asl.
 Other significant bodies of water are the Siecha Lakes, a group of three lakes in the municipality of Guasca.

 Chuza Reservoir is also located here, in the basin of a tributary of the Guatiquía River.
 This reservoir is the center of the Bogotá Water Company's Chingaza System and contributes 80% of the city's drinking water.

 The fauna found within the park includes the spectacled bear, deer, tapirs, pumas, Andean condors, Cock-of-the-rocks, jaguars, turkeys, woolly monkeys, nocturnal monkeys, ocelots and toucans.
-A large number of endemic species makes the Cordillera Occidental one of the most important geographic regions for wildlife in Colombia.
+In addition, many endemic species make the Cordillera Occidental one of Colombia's most critical geographic regions for wildlife.